htetpaihtun/docker-for-my-friends/chapter-4/README.md

 ````
 This pulls a image that prints hello-world to terminal from [Docker hub](https://hub.docker.com/)

+`docker image inspect` allows you to obtain all the information about specific image.

 You can inspect this image with command;
 ````
 docker image inspect hello-world